Art & Design

 Lesson activities include plenty of time to develop your ideas and imagery with guidance from tutors alongside workshop sessions where new skills are delivered and critical discussion of student’s and artist’s work.
 You are encouraged to work in a range of media such as drawing, painting, collage, digital, 3D and printmaking.
 Art is directly relevant to a wide range of careers from Architect to Tattooist.
 The creative and independent way of thinking Art encourages is valuable in all walks of life.

-Externally set task includes a 15 hour practical controlled exam.
+The externally set task includes a 15 hour practical controlled exam.

+Printing and art materials approximately £15 - £20/term.
 Optional trips from £15 each.
 There is an annual overseas Creative Visual Arts department trip.

 Future Career Opportunities